Luxembourg City · Operators

 What gets rebuilt, in what order.

-• Rebuild the principal's US-facing register.
+• Rebuild the owner's US-facing register.
 LinkedIn, talks, conference appearances, written cadence.
 A second voice for US conversations, in parallel with the home-market voice that keeps its Franco-German discipline in full across Luxembourg and Brussels.

 How engagements start